-The five Classes in A.E.G.I.S. are Assault, Evasive, Guard, Intel and Support.
+The five Classes of robot unit in A.E.G.I.S. are Assault, Evasive, Guard, Intel and Support.

 A-Class: Aggressive and Well-Rounded Units Durable and swift with good energy production, these robots use melee attacks and machine guns to damage foes while increasing the strength of nearby allies.